-Whatever it was, when the Colosseum was partially destroyed by the two major earthquakes, some of the fallen pieces were used to construct the beautiful St. Peter’s Basilica.
+Whatever it was, when the two major earthquakes partially destroyed the Colosseum, some of the fallen pieces were used to construct the beautiful St. Peter’s Basilica.

 7. Colosseum is so big it could seat 50K spectators

-The Colosseum stands as an elliptical building and is 189 meters long, 156 meters wide and 48 meters high covering a base area of approximately 24,000 m2.
+The Colosseum is an elliptical building that is 189 meters long, 156 meters wide, and 48 meters high, covering a base area of approximately 24,000 m2.

-The amount of marbles used for the construction of this Amphitheater is estimated to be 100,000 cubic meters.
+The amount of marble used for the construction of this Amphitheater is estimated to be 100,000 cubic meters.

-It has over 80 entrances and over 50,000 spectators could watch the spectacle at the same time.
+It has over 80 entrances, and over 50,000 spectators can watch the spectacle simultaneously.

 8. It took 300 tons of iron to build the Colosseum

 The Colosseum in Rome is made of travertine stone covering its outer wall.